 Okay, so the gym isn’t for everybody – but getting active is.
 We all know the benefits we gain from even gentle exercise.
-The idea here is to do a chosen ‘activity’ with others, preferably in a space where there is other people.
+The idea here is to do a chosen ‘activity’ with others, preferably in a space where there are other people.
 You could join a class or study one.
 Join a local park run, marathon or fundraiser.
-Explore you’re local community and see what’s on offer.
+Explore your local community and see what’s on offer.
 If you haven’t given the gym a try before, there are plenty to choose from and there are lots of free trials to be had.

 Spend more time with family

-Volunteering not only introduces you to new people through engaging with your community, but it also helps counteract the effects of stress, anger, and anxiety.
+Volunteering not only introduces you to new people through engaging with your community, it also helps counteract the effects of stress, anger, and anxiety.
 It has been proven to ease depression, increasing happiness and self confidence.
 It also helps you stay physically healthy.
 Studies have also found that those who volunteer have a lower mortality rate than those who do not!
 With thousands of diverse volunteering opportunities out there – head to Do-it.org and find a local opportunity now.
 It’s not all adverts for help in charity shops, I promise.
 Happy volunteering!

 Join The Dadsnet Community

-Aside from work what are you doing for yourself?
+Aside from work, what are you doing for yourself?